The Ultimate Zanzibar Visitor’s Guide

 Precipitation (Inches)

 Zanzibar is also subjected to Monsoon weather, so being aware of the weather before traveling to Zanzibar is very important in that aspect as well.
-For instance, during the months of April and May, Zanzibar typically sees over 10 inches of rain.
+For instance, during April and May, Zanzibar typically sees over 10 inches of rain.
 If at all possible, I would avoid traveling to Zanzibar during these months.

-The winter months of June thru September are much drier, with an average of only a couple inches of rain falling during these months.
+The winter months of June through September are much drier, with an average of only a couple inches of rain falling during these months.
 These are the months that I would target for your trip if you would like to do a lot of outdoor activities.

 Where to Stay in Zanzibar